SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-PID-Control-Project/README.md

 Throttle was kept at 0.3.

-**The following screenshot from the simulation video shows the steering angle right before taking a steep left turn.**
+**The following screenshot from the simulation video shows the steering angle right before taking a steep left turn:**

 ![PID_Controller_sharp curve](https://github.com/SandeepAswathnarayana/self-driving-car-engineer-nd/blob/master/CarND-PID-Control-Project/results/PID_Controller_sharp%20curve.JPG)

-I believe I haven't cracked the right approach in handling steering angle at higher speed; nevertheless, I did work a way around making sure the steering angle is proportional to the speed.
+I believe I haven't cracked the right approach in handling the steering angle at higher speeds; nevertheless, I did work a way around making sure the steering angle is proportional to the speed.

 **The gif below shows a successful run by the car on the track adhering to the P, I, D values:**